Skip to content

 Custom Column Actions

-• Provide links (to requirements, documentation)
+• Provide links (to requirements, documentation).

-• Mark Status (review) and notes.
+• Mark a status (e.g., for review) and add notes.

-• Set report attribute
+• Set a report attribute.

-• Assign global variable
+• Assign a global variable.

-• Do Screenshot
+• Do a screenshot.

-• Do custom action.
+• Do a custom action.

 OnRVLScriptStep